Terminals-Origin/Terminals/Docs/Developer-guide.md

 * In case of formatting make two separate checkins: one which holds only code formatting changes, second with fix/feature changes

 ## Project structure
-* Current development tool is Visual Studio 2015 with .NET C#.
+* Current development tool is Visual Studio 2017 with .NET C#.
 * The main solution project is configured to target .NET framework 4.
 But there are other external projects, which are still targeting .NET 2.0.
 Don't change the target framework for them.
-* Download both Resources and Source folders from the Main branch to the same location.
-Terminals solution references libraries and images from Resources directory.
+* Terminals solution references libraries and images from Resources directory.
 * For Logging the Log4Net is configured.
 Log files are stored under application Logs subdirectory.
-* To build the release setup use the &quot;Distribution release&quot; solution configuration.
+* To build the release setup use the "Distribution release" solution configuration.
 For general development use standard debug and release.
-* Output directory is default directory under the Terminals project.
+* Output directory is "Build\Output" directory.
 * Put all localize able resources under the Localization directory in resource file stored there.
-* The latest development branch is stored under &quot;Main\Sources&quot;
-* To create user branch create your own under &quot;FeatureBranches&quot; directory and branch always whole main subtree
-* All external components and other resources like images should be stored under &quot;Resources&quot; directory in its branch
+* All external components and other resources like images should be stored under "Resources" directory in its branch

 ## External components
 * SSH protocol from Granados project (actually developed as [Poderosa](http://sourceforge.net/projects/poderosa/))